duruvanraj/IndividualOne/README.md

 The data is successfully captured at the backend which could be used later for any other purpose.

-This project uses Django library, HTML and CSS to design an entry management system
+This project uses Django library, HTML and CSS to design an entry management system.
+Development server available in Django has been used as server.

 BY G. Thilakar Rajaa